Ubuntu Kernel Updates: Why They Matter

 The Three Categories of Ubuntu Kernel Updates

 Ubuntu kernel updates fall into three distinct categories with different risk profiles and apply timings.
+Understanding which category an update falls into helps determine how quickly it needs to be deployed to your production servers.

 Security updates fix known vulnerabilities that have been assessed as actively exploited or likely to be exploited.
-Ubuntu Security Notices (USN) document each kernel security update with a CVE number, severity rating, and description of what the vulnerability allows.
+Ubuntu Security Notices document each kernel security update with a CVE number, severity rating, and description of what the vulnerability allows.
 These should be applied within days of release, not weeks.
-The window between a CVE becoming public and a patch being available is when servers that have not updated are most exposed, because proof-of-concept exploit code appears quickly after disclosure.
-USN-6857-1 documented a kernel privilege escalation in the nf_tables subsystem that allowed local users to gain root access.
-Any server running an affected kernel version that had not applied the update was exploitable by any user with shell access.

 Bug fix updates address non-security kernel issues: stability regressions, hardware compatibility improvements, and fixes for problems that cause kernel panics or hangs.
 These are lower priority than security updates but should be applied during regular maintenance windows.
-A kernel bug that causes OOM killer to terminate your database process under memory pressure is not a security issue but is a reliability problem that bug fix updates address.
+A kernel bug that causes the OOM killer to terminate your database process under memory pressure is not a security issue but is a reliability problem that bug fix updates address.

 HWE kernel updates are where Ubuntu LTS receives newer kernel versions during the support lifecycle.
 The initial LTS kernel is fixed at release, but HWE pushes newer kernels to provide updated hardware support and security fixes.
 Ubuntu 22.04 started on 5.15 and moved to 6.5 through HWE.
 The practical difference is that HWE kernels receive security fixes and hardware support sooner than the base kernel.
 Running the base kernel on an LTS release means you receive fewer updates than systems running HWE kernels.

-Checking What Kernel You Are Running and What Is Available
+Checking What Kernel Version You Are Running

 uname -r